jasonwinning/hypernomicon/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE](http://htmlpreview.github.com/?https://github.com/jasonwinning/hypernomicon/blob/master/LICENSE.html) file for details
+This project is licensed under the Apache 2.0 License + Commons Clause 1.0 - see the [LICENSE](http://htmlpreview.github.com/?https://github.com/jasonwinning/hypernomicon/blob/master/LICENSE.html) file for details.

+Hypernomicon is a non-commercial product and will always be free to use.

+Hypernomicon uses [JxBrowser](https://www.teamdev.com/jxbrowser).
+You may not use JxBrowser separately from Hypernomicon without a separate license from TeamDev Ltd. Use of JxBrowser as part of Hypernomicon in any commercial software requires a commercial license from TeamDev Ltd.

 ## Acknowledgements